Lead Generation Strategy: How To Be a Podcast Guest & Land New Agency Business

 - How to turn other podcast listeners into your clients.

 My guest today is Tom Schwab founder of Interview Valet, an inbound marketing agency.
 Tom’s background is in engineering – he even ran a nuclear power plant in the Navy – which means he’s brilliant at building process and systems that generate maximum output for minimum input.
-Tom shares the genius of being a podcast guest as a lead gen strategy, as well as the secret to getting more bang for ($0) bucks.
+Tom shares the genius of being a podcast guest as a lead generation strategy, as well as the secret to getting more bang for ($0) bucks.

 Fresh content is still a thing, but blogging just isn’t.
 People want to consume information in different ways, on their terms and in their own time.
 That’s why podcasting is so awesome.
 I chatted with podcast master Pat Flynn about starting your own podcast.
 In addition to hosting, it’s also a great idea to get yourself out there to be interviewed as a guest.